-FRESH WATER TANK FILLING PROCEDURES:
+FILLING FRESH WATER TANK

-Always fill your fresh water tank at an approved potable water filling facility or at a known purified water source.
+Always fill the fresh water tank at an approved potable water filling facility or a known purified drinking water source.

 The tank may be filled by inserting a hose into the tank fill opening.
 A built-in vent prevents the tank from becoming air-locked while filling.